WendyRusin/WendyRusin/README.md

-Hello, I am Wendy Rusin, a board certified Acute Care Nurse Practitioner Business owner, located in the Salt Lake City, Utah, United States area.
+Hello, I am Wendy Rusin, Nurse Practitioner Business owner, in Salt Lake City, Utah, United States area.
-Interested in Hacking in areas of Nursing involving innovation and problem solving issues around caregiving with congregate living care demands with limited resources.
+Interested in building data sets involving innovation and problem solving issues around caregiving with a testimonial blog with website offering resources
-I have been a pioneer in my field in areas of critical care, hospitalists, acute, rehab and chronic care, my passion is secure memory care.
+A pioneer in the field nursing, in areas of critical care, acute surgery, epilepsy brain surgery and now, with a focus in cognition insults, all varieties.
-I jumped into my 1st hackathon NH4H 2021 with Olayinka Aremu our team, Nurse Led Care Transition are looking to solve a costly process associated with poor communication in healthcare.
-She is from Ireland, and we recognize this global problem, needs a solution.
-App development is something new, as is, much associated with a first hackathon.
-I am open to networking and collaborating on future projects.
+1st hackathon NH4H 2021 with Olayinka Aremu our team, Nurse Led Care Transition were looking to solve a insurmountables costls associated with the poor communication in healthcare between inpatient and diverse outpatient healthcare settings; a higly motivated nurse from Ireland and this NP business owner in SLC, UT, USA- together,  recognizing this global problem that needed a solution.
+App development, networking and collaborating and I was hooked!
-fun fact about me: I am waiting to be discovered for throwing out my idea to build a medical device, blue tooth compatible, to stream into my hearng aids.
+fun fact about me: energy radiates out of me, when i have passion in my projects! that is contagious, all day long!